mattcanty/piss-poor/README.md

 In reality it is nothing like this.

-It seems that the majority mobile site I visit has a sub-par user experience.
+It *seems* that the majority mobile site I visit has a sub-par user experience.
 The aim of this project is to capture evidence of this.

+There is the problem, it only *seems* this way.
+Without collated evidence how can we possibly tell for sure?

 ## Contributing